 While the basic premise behind “tightening your finances” is correct, deciding what gets cut is where most businesses get it wrong.
-Employee training is one of those areas that can directly impact the bottom line yet businesses prefer to minimize it during hard times – not realizing that they are putting their business at a clear disadvantage to competitors that continue making training a priority.
+Employee training is one of those areas that can directly impact the bottom line yet businesses prefer to minimize it during hard times – not realizing that they are putting their business at a clear disadvantage to competitors that continue making dental staff training a priority.

 Watch our Dental All-Stars podcast with host Eric Vickery, All-Star’s Lead Mastery Coach, and Alex Nottingham JD MBA, All-Star’s Founder and CEO.
 Erick and Alex discuss why a focus on training is critical for your long-term success.

 Let’s take a closer look at how discontinuing employee training will impact your practice and at the core benefits of continued dental staff training even during challenging times.